dchu101/SentimentAnalysisPlotBot/README.md

     #Locally generated mentions data to be passed onto other functions
     global new_mentions

+    #empty list for not-previously-analyzed mentions
     new_mentions = []

+    #mentions_timeline() only pulls last 20 mentions, can bump to 200, shouldn't be problematic on a 5 minute pull interval
     mentions = api.mentions_timeline()

     for mention in mentions: